Articles

 Three suburban high school kids, an abandoned auto town, and the music that imagined a different future

 Juan Atkins, Derrick May and Kevin Saunderson met at Belleville High School outside Detroit in the late 1970s.
-The genre they invented was the sound of a Black middle class refusing to accept the city it had been handed.
+The genre they invented was the sound of a Black middle class refusing to accept the city it had inherited.

 Published April 26, 2026

-From Bob Marley's one drop to Bad Bunny's dembow, the same rhythmic decision keeps winning
+From Bob Marley's one drop to Bad Bunny's dembow, Jamaica keeps inventing the rhythm the world dances to

 Published April 19, 2026

-K-Pop's Fourth Generation and the Economy of the Reference
+K-Pop's Fourth Generation and the Economy of Reference

-NewJeans, IVE and LE SSERAFIM stopped building worlds and started quoting them
+NewJeans, IVE and LE SSERAFIM stopped building worlds and started citing their sources

-The Korean pop industry has marked its eras in roughly five-year tides since H.O.T. debuted in 1996.
-The fourth wave's defining trick is that it treats concept not as a private universe but as a citation.
+The Korean pop industry has marked its eras in roughly five-year cycles since H.O.T. debuted in 1996.
+The fourth wave's defining move is that it treats the concept not as a private universe but as a citation.

 Published April 12, 2026